 Shape

-The primary Green Bay Packers logo is still the white "G" on that same green oval backdrop, but now it has a yellow border around it instead.
-This emblem was likely introduced since it is already present on the helmets used by the players.
-This logo form was chosen in 1980 and has been used ever since.
+The primary Green Bay Packers logo remains the white "G" on the same green oval backdrop, but now it features a yellow border around it.
+This emblem was likely introduced, as it is already present on the helmets worn by the players.
+This logo form was chosen in 1980 and has been used continuously since then.

 Colors

-The colors dark green, yellow, and white are combined in the logo and this color scheme is meant to convey tenacity, ambition to succeed, quality, and power.
+The colors dark green, yellow, and white are combined in the logo, and this color scheme is intended to convey tenacity, ambition, quality, and power.
 The yellow line can motivate people and has an impact similar to that of encouragement.

 Font